 Nadia says, “I did all the work, but NorthBridge made my success possible because they believed in me.”

 NorthBridge recognizes that parents, as well as students, need support in the transition to the next phase of education.
 Our Parent Transition Advisors are available to help parents navigate finding an educational path for their son or daughter.

 How can you help ensure that students who learn differently have the opportunity to get that post-secondary degree?

 - Learn more about NorthBridge.
 Sign up for our updates on our website at northbridgeaz.org.

 - Attend one of our activities.

-- Register and participate on Saturday, October 21, 2017 in our first NorthBridge 5K and Fun Run.
+- Register and participate on Saturday, November 10, 2018, in our second annual NorthBridge 5K and Fun Run.
 Support NorthBridge while enjoying the beautiful fall Arizona weather.

 Register at northbridgeaz.org/run-for-success.